i-m-gokul-nath/i-m-gokul-nath/README.md

-- 👋 Hi, I’m @i-m-gokul-nath
+- 👋 Hi, I’m Gokul Nath
-- 👀 I’m interested in ...
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software Development Roles
-- 📫 How to reach me ...
+- 📫 How to reach me gokulnathreddy.21@gmail.com

 <!---
 i-m-gokul-nath/i-m-gokul-nath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.